by Steve Laube

 Preparation is awfully important if you are planning to climb Mt.
 Everest.
-If you show up in a t-shirt, shorts, flip flops, and a sack lunch it is likely you will perish during the ascent.
+If you show up in a t-shirt, shorts, and flip flops, with a sack lunch, it is likely you will perish during the ascent.

 The same idea applies to the writer.
-You must do the hard work ahead of time to achieve success.
+Preparation is one of the keys to success.

 There are No Shortcuts

 Despite numerous methods for efficiency, there is still no shortcut in writing a great book.
 It is rare for anyone to slap together a masterpiece in a few short days.
-Don’t think we can’t tell the difference!
+Does anyone actually think that a professional in this industry can’t tell the difference?

 There are No Substitutes